ARBAEEN

 What is Arbaeen?

 Arbaeen is the 20th of Safar (the 2nd Islamic month) and it marks the 40th day after martyrdom of Imam Hussain(AS) and his companions in Karbala.
 According to narrations, the remaining family of Imam Hussain(AS) arrived in Karbala on this day after they were released from the prison of Yazid after being held captives since 10th Muharram and taken to Damascus (in Syria).
-It is also narrated that one of the greatest companions of the prophet Muhammad(SAW), Jabir bin Abdullah Ansari(AS) also arrived in Karbala on the same day.
+It is also narrated that one of the greatest companions of the prophet Muhammad(SAW), Jabir bin Abdullah Ansari(RA) also arrived in Karbala on the same day.
 It is highly recommended to visit the shrine of Imam Hussain(AS) and other martyrs in Karbala on the day of Arbaeen.
-Millions of people gather from all over the work to pay their respects and remember the sacrifice of Hussain(AS).
+Millions of people gather from all over the work to pay their respects and remember the sacrifice of Imam Hussain(AS).

 The Purpose of Imam’s